susam/invaders/README.md

 ----

 This project uses bitmap arrays to render text by drawing squares on canvas.
 The bitmaps of only those characters that are needed in this game are included in the source code.
-This includes the bitmap of ten digits, a few punctuation characters, and a very limited subset of uppercase and lowercase letters.
+This includes the bitmap of ten digits, a few punctuation characters and a very limited subset of uppercase and lowercase letters.

 The glyphs for these characters are taken from a raster font named [Modern DOS 8x16][MDOS] version 20190101.02.
 This font was developed by Jayvee Enaguas and it is available under the terms of [CC0 1.0 Universal Public Domain Dedication][CC0].
 This font is based on the [IBM VGA 8x16][VGA] and [Verite 8x16][VERITE] OEM fonts.

 If you are doing something similar and want the bitmap arrays for a